DavBazz00/Brain-Network-/README.md

 - **Nodes** represent brain regions.
 - **Edges** represent connections (e.g., coactivation or structural links).

 We use tools from the **BCT** alongside custom MATLAB scripts to process, analyze, and simulate dynamics on these networks.

+We also suggest giving a quick read at this [repositroy](https://github.com/brain-networks/PSY-P457) on how to use the **BCT toolbox**.

 ---